 How to Start a Wedding Invitation Business With Complete Resources

 Your creativity and flair for print design can be put to good use, particularly when it comes to invitations.
-As a designer, you will make the big announcement one of beauty.
-Working with the bride and groom, the invitations that they envision will become a reality in your hands.
+As a designer, you will want to make the big announcement one of beauty.
+Working with the bride and groom, the invitations that they envision will become a reality.

 As a graphic designer, you can make a wide range of stationery related to weddings, including wedding invitations and RSVP cards, save the date cards (which remind guests of the date of the wedding), orders of service, menus, table plans, place cards, and thank you cards.

 - Common Business Skills

 - Software, such as Photoshop, Illustrator, InDesign